-In the following, we directly verify the consequences of such a picture of a dynamical system plus weak noise for the effective dynamics of $U(y)$.
-The attractors and saddle points should be thought as attractors and saddle points of this dynamics, as directly observed in fully turbulent direct numerical simulations, or fully turbulent simulations using the AMS algorithm.
-A saddle point is thus a zonally averaged zonal velocity profile $U(y)$ which is stationary for the effective dynamics ($F(U)=0$) and unstable.
-In a fully turbulent simulation this state is characterized by the fact that it belongs to a transition trajectory, and that when adding small perturbations it can either relax to one attractor or to the other depending on the perturbation, as explained better in appendix B.c.
+The attractors and saddle points should be thought as attractors and saddle points of the deterministic dynamics $\partial_\tau U = F(U)$.
+Although there is no explicit knowledge of $F$, such attractors and saddle points can neverveless be directly observed in fully turbulent direct numerical simulations, or in fully turbulent simulations using the AMS algorithm.
+In a fully turbulent simulation, a saddle point belongs to a transition trajectory.
+Moreover, when adding small perturbations it can either relax to one attractor or to the other depending on the perturbation.
+Those two properties are enough to characterize them numerically, as we better explain in appendix B.c.

-For the value $\beta = 8$, the hysteresis curve in figure \ref{HY} suggests that the system is multistable with at least two attractors.
-For dynamical systems with weak noise, in the simplest cases the transitions from one attractor to another go through a saddle point which belongs to the common boundary of the two basins of attraction.
+For the value $\beta = 8$, the hysteresis curve in Fig.\ref{HY} suggests that the system is multistable with at least two attractors.
+For dynamical systems with weak noise, in the simplest cases, the transitions from one attractor to another must go through a saddle point which belongs to the common boundary of the two basins of attraction.
 In more complex situations, the transitions could rather proceed through more complex structures, for instance saddle limit cycles or saddle strange attractors.
-As we describe in the following, we have detected point saddles points only for the dynamics of the $2 \to 3$ and $3 \to 2$ transitions.
+These scenarii where two basins collide are called {\it crisis bifurcations} \citep{crisis}.
+As we describe in the following, we have detected saddles points only for the dynamics of the $2 \to 3$ and $3 \to 2$ transitions.